Skip to main content

 Step 1 — Build or Pick Your Trading Strategy

 Start with a Pine Script strategy or indicator on your TradingView chart.
-This is the brain of your copy trading setup — it decides when to buy and sell.
+This is the decision engine for your copy trading setup — it decides when to buy and sell.
 You can write your own script or adapt one shared by the community.
-If you're looking for strategies that are actually performing well this year, check out our roundup of Best TradingView Strategies for 2026: What's Actually Working Right Now to get inspired.
+If you're looking for strategies that are actually performing well this year, check out Best TradingView Strategies for 2026: What's Actually Working Right Now.

-If you're building your own Pine Script strategy, check out Pineify — the 10-in-1 AI trading workspace trusted by 100K+ traders.
-Its Visual Editor lets you create custom indicators and strategies with 235+ technical indicators, zero coding required.
-Or use the Pine Script AI Agent to turn your trading ideas into error-free code in minutes. 🚀
+If you're building your own Pine Script strategy, Pineify — the 10-in-1 AI trading workspace trusted by 100K+ traders — has a Visual Editor for creating custom indicators and strategies with 235+ technical indicators, zero coding required.
+Or use the Pine Script AI Agent to turn your trading ideas into error-free code in minutes.

 Step 2 — Format Your Alert Message as JSON

-When you set up a TradingView alert, you’ll write the message body that gets sent to the webhook.
+When you set up a TradingView alert, you write the message body that gets sent to the webhook.
 Most copier services expect a JSON format that includes:

 A simple example looks like: